Giant magnetoresistance in weakly disordered non-Galilean invariant conductors: Discussion of the results

 We note that the dependence of the transport coefficients on the magnetic field is described by the dimensionless parameter $h$, which becomes of order unity at relatively weak magnetic fields, whose scale is set by the intrinsic conductivity and disorder strength, $1/l_H^2 \sim \frac{e^2}{\sigma_0}\sqrt{\langle \delta n^2 \rangle}$.
 This sensitive dependence on the magnetic field arises from the competition between the disorder-induced and magnetic friction forces discussed below Eq.~\eqref{eq:x_e_long_wavelength}.
 At $h \lesssim 1$ the friction force is dominated by disorder, while for $h \gtrsim 1$ magnetic friction becomes dominant.
+For a quantitative estimate we can assume that intrinsic conductivity $\sigma_0/e^2\sim1$ and take density variation in the range $\delta n\sim 10^9 - 10^{10}$ cm$^{-2}$.
+This gives $h\sim 1$ for the field strength of the order of $\sim 10 -100$ mT, respectively.
+Already at such small fields resistance increases by 100\% leading to the giant effect.